kshetline/aw-clock/README.md

 The clock displays the time and date in both analog and digital form, in 12- or 24-hour format, and has a special display mode for the occasional leap second.
 The clock also displays current weather conditions, hourly conditions for 24 hours, a seven*-day forecast, sunrise and sunset times, moonrise and moonset times*, moon phases, equinoxes, solstices, and the positions of the Sun, Moon, and major planets along the ecliptic.

+When displaying 24-hour time, that time can either be local time or UTC.

 *&#42;A touchscreen or mouse is required to display the last three days of the seven-day forecast, to switch the display from sunrise/sunset to moonrise/moonset, or to switch from hourly temperatures to hourly probability-of-precipitation.*

 ![app screenshot](https://shetline.com/readme/aw-clock/2.4.0/awc_screenshot.png)